-Our Board and our Governance and Nomination Committee regularly review and consider our diversity, equity and inclusion practices generally; environmental protection; and sustainability and corporate citizenship practices, and our Compliance Department regularly considers these and other ESG matters and reports on its findings and recommendations.
-Our Audit Committee also regularly considers the enterprise risks, initiatives and other programs associated with these protocols.
+Our Board and our Governance and Nomination Committee regularly review and consider our diversity, equity and inclusion practices generally; environmental and sustainability matters; and corporate citizenship practices.
+Our Audit Committee also regularly considers the enterprise risks, initiatives and other programs associated with these protocols, and our Compliance Department and the leader of our internal ESG working group periodically reports on our various ongoing ESG initiatives and related matters.
 Our Compensation Committee's oversight of our human capital management initiatives includes, but is not limited to, periodic review and discussion with management on topics including: (i) talent acquisition, development, assessment and retention of employees; (ii) initiatives with regard to employee diversity, equity and inclusion; (iii) opportunities to further leverage technology in developing workforce analytics; and (iv) our unique OD Family culture and its connection to our overall strategy.
-On a day-to-day basis, ESG is collaboratively managed by our respective operational departments with oversight by our management-level ESG Steering Committee.
-Operational leaders are responsible for measuring and monitoring progress and for reviewing and applying stakeholder feedback and insights.
+On a day-to-day basis, ESG is collaboratively managed by our respective operational departments with oversight by our ESG working group, which interacts regularly with our third-party ESG consultant, as well as our management-level ESG Steering Committee.
+Members of our ESG Steering Committee report to the Board regarding our ESG progress, and our operational leaders are responsible for measuring and monitoring such progress and for reviewing and applying stakeholder feedback and insights.

 Highlights from our ESG strategies, programs and progress are outlined below.
-For more detail, please refer to our 2020 Environmental, Social, and Governance Report, available at https://ir.odfl.com/management-commitment.
-Our website and our 2020 Environmental, Social, and Governance Report are not incorporated by reference into, and do not form any part of, this proxy statement.
+For more detail, please refer to our 2020 Environmental, Social, and Governance Report and our 2021 Environmental, Social, and Governance Data Supplement, available at https://ir.odfl.com/od-esg-reporting.
+Our website, our 2020 Environmental, Social, and Governance Report and our 2021 Environmental, Social, and Governance Data Supplement are not incorporated by reference into, and do not form any part of, this proxy statement.